-We assign A2 long-term deposit ratings with a negative outlook, P-1 short-term deposit ratings and A2/P-1 Counterparty Risk Ratings to Bausparkasse Mainz AG (BKM).
-We further assing baa2 Baseline Credit Assessment (BCA) and Adjusted BCA, as well as A2(cr)/P-1(cr) Counterparty Risk (CR) Assessment to BKM.
+On 14 December 2020, we affirmed the ratings of Bausparkasse Mainz AG (BKM), which comprise its A2/P-1 deposit ratings and A2/P-1 Counterparty Risk Ratings.
+The outlook on the long-term deposit ratings was changed to stable from negative.
+We also affirmed BKM's baa2 Baseline Credit Assessment (BCA) and its baa2 Adjusted BCA, as well as its A2(cr)/P-1(cr) Counterparty Risk Assessment.

-Bausparkasse Mainz AG (BKM)'s A2 deposit ratings reflect the bank's baa2 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, yielding three notches of rating uplift.
+BKM's A2 deposit ratings reflect the bank's baa2 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss-given-failure.
+BKM's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.

-BKM's baa2 BCA reflects the bank's strong asset quality and capitalisation, as well as its sound funding profile, in particular vis-à-vis business model peers.
-The BCA further considers the low profitability of the bank, and importantly, the narrowly focused business model as a monoline building society (Bausparkasse), which results in material concentration risk to that business and legal limitations as regards to diversification opportunities.
+BKM's baa2 BCA reflects its overall remarkably stable financial profile, despite business-model inherent challenges from an extended adverse interest rate environment.
+The BCA considers BKM's solid capitalization and asset quality and a sound funding profile, which is predominantly based on granular home savings (Bauspar) and other customer deposits, but also BKM's low profitability.
+The BCA further considers the narrowly focused business model as a monoline building society (Bausparkasse), which results in material concentration risk to that business and legal limitations as regards to diversification opportunities.